 Commission on Accreditation for Law Enforcement Agencies CALEA®

-The Wrightsville Beach Police Department received its initial Commission on Accreditation for Law Enforcement Agencies CALEA® (Advanced) Accreditation Award on July 25, 2015 in Colorado Springs, Colorado.
-In July, 2018 the department was awarded their re-accreditation certificate in Grand Rapids, Michigan.
-This award demonstrates the Wrightsville Beach Police Department’s adherence to the highest standards in law enforcement policy, administration and operations.
-Such an award is possible from the effort of the men and women of the Wrightsville Beach Police Department and all of the hard work and willingness to observe the best practices in policing.
-While these awards are tremendous honors to the Wrightsville Beach Police Department, there is no time to bask in the glow of these successes as we are already preparing for the 2022 Re-Accreditation which now, as part of a new four-year cycle, includes annual Compliance Service Manager (CSM) reviews.
-The CSM reviews are conducted remotely and include all “time-sensitive” standards as well as a review of at least 25% of the other 481 standards.
+The Wrightsville Beach Police Department received its initial Commission on Accreditation for Law Enforcement Agencies CALEA® (Advanced) Accreditation Award on July 25, 2015, in Colorado Springs, Colorado.
+In November 2022 the department was awarded its re-accreditation certificate in St. Louis, Missouri.
+This award demonstrates the Wrightsville Beach Police Department’s adherence to the highest law enforcement policy, administration, and operations standards.
+Such an award is possible from the effort of the men and women of the Wrightsville Beach Police Department and all of their hard work and willingness to observe the best practices in policing.
+While these awards are tremendous honors to the Wrightsville Beach Police Department, there is no time to bask in the glow of these successes as we are already preparing for the 2026 Re-Accreditation which now, as part of a new four-year cycle, includes annual Compliance Service Manager (CSM) reviews.
+The CSM reviews are conducted remotely and include all “time-sensitive” standards and a review of 183 standards.
 The Wrightsville Beach Police Department will again need to demonstrate compliance with all of the required standards.
-Such compliance includes not only sound policy, but proof of policy adherence as well.
-To assist with this process, the Wrightsville Beach Police Department is using the PowerDMS™ software for not only policy management, but as a training tool for all Department members.
+Such compliance includes not only sound policy but proof of policy adherence as well.
+To assist with this process, the Wrightsville Beach Police Department is using the PowerDMS™ software not only for policy management but as a training tool for all Department members.

 LAW ENFORCEMENT ACCREDITATION